MouradGridach/mouradgridach.github.io/_pages/about-me.md

 ## Short Biography

 Hi!
 My name is Mourad Gridach.
-I am the CEO and Founder of DeepAfricAI.
+I am a Postdoctoral Research at the University of Colorado working with Professor Larry Hunter.
+Also, I am the CEO and Founder of DeepAfricAI.
 Also, I am a Professor of computer science focusing especially on Artifiical Intelligence and Applied Mathematics from Agadir, Morocco.

 I have completed my BSc degree in computer science  at the Faculty of Science, Fez (FSF).
 I did my Master of science studies at the High Institute of Techology in Fez (HITF) in computer science (honours).